AGIRobots/PlanetaryGear-3.5xReducer/README.md

 ## 3D Printing Requirements
 Parts required to be 3D printed are stored in the 3d_models folder.
 Notably, the file PlanetGear.stl needs to be printed six times.
 ## Parts List
+The following parts must be purchased for assembly:
 * CyberGear Main Unit: x1
 * Bearings (6810ZZ): x1
 * Bearings (HK0612): x6